Karoo13/EditorReader/README.md

 FetchBookmarks() reads bookmarks for the current HOM into int array.
 ComposeTool() tool (select, normal, slider, spinner, hold) for the current composer.
 GridSize() the grid size for the current composer.
-DistanceSnap() the distance snap value for the current composer.
+DistanceSpacing() the distance snap value for the current composer.
 SnapPosition() float tuple of snap position for the current composer.
-SnapDivisor() the beat snap divisor for the current editor.
+BeatDivisor() the beat snap divisor for the current editor.
 EditorTime() the timeline position for the current editor.

 FetchAll() FetchHOM, FetchBeatmap, FetchControlPoints, FetchObjects, FetchBookmarks.